artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 set up in the Storage Service.
 Please see :ref:`Encryption <storageservice:gpg>` for more information.

 #.
-Run your transfer through the regular micro-services.
+Run your transfer through the regular microservices.

 #.
 At the Store AIP location job on the Ingest tab, choose your encrypted AIP
    location.
 You now have an encrypted AIP!

 You can tell if your AIP is encrypted on the Archival Storage tab.
 Encrypted AIPs appear as True in the Encrypted column.

    .. image:: images/ArchiStorEncryptedColumn.*
       :align: center